Home / Blog / Your Complete Guide To Fast People Search Removal

 • Enable two-factor authentication (2FA) on any online accounts you use, like banking, shopping, and insurance websites.

 • Use Google Alerts to alert you to mentions of your name or other personal info in Google search results.
+This will allow you to begin the removal process as soon as new information surfaces.

 Above all, make an opt-out request to any site where you find your information online.
 FastPeopleSearch is only one of many sites where your information is stored and shared.